Energy, economy, and emissions: A non-linear state space approach to projections: Estimation and Monte Carlo simulation

 In this specification, we assume that the emission conversion factor of gas is time-varying, and the renewable energy state $R^*$ admits a stochastic trend.
 The parameters for this model include time-invariant emission conversion factors $\beta_{C}$ and $\beta_{O}$, the drift of $\beta_{Y_t}$, state disturbance variances $\sigma_{\eta_E}^2$, $\sigma^2_{\eta_{Y}}$, $\sigma^2_{\eta_{\beta_Y}}$, and $\sigma^2_{\eta_{R}}$, the variances of the error processes for the time-varying conversion factor of gas and stochastic trend of $R^*$, i.e., $\sigma_{\eta_{\beta_{ G}}}^2$ and $\sigma_{\eta_{d_{{{R}}}}}^2$, and measurement error variances $\sigma_{\varepsilon_E}^2$, $\sigma^2_{\varepsilon_{Y}}$, and $\sigma^2_{{\varepsilon_R}}$.

 Figure \ref{Figuresimulation} reports the distributions of parameter estimates in the Monte Carlo simulation across 500 runs.
 The differences d$\beta_{ C}$, d$\beta_{ O}$, and d$d_{\beta_{ Y}}$ of the parameter estimates from their data-generating values appear to be centered at zero and normally distributed.
 For the variances of state disturbances and measurement errors, the histograms cluster at zero, indicating that the model recovers the data-generating values despite their relatively small magnitudes.
 Note that there are clusterings at $-0.004$ and $-0.00004$ for $d\sigma_{\eta_{\beta_{ Y}}}^2$ and $d\sigma_{\eta_{R}}^2$, as they are truncated to be non-negative in the algorithm and the data-generating values are 0.0053 and 0.000036, respectively.
 This is the so-called "pile-up" issue \cite<e.g.,>{shephard1993distribution}.
-In summary, the simulation exercise demonstrates that the E3S2 model has good finite-sample of properties.
+In summary, the simulation exercise demonstrates that our estimation procedure has good finite-sample of properties.